 With her practice, Bernke Klein Zandvoort moves between the fields of literature and visual arts.
-She is interested in text and narrative in all their appearances.
-She has published poetry books and literary essays, and makes video work, lecture-performances, and live video essays.
+She has published poetry books and literary essays, makes video work, lecture-performances and live video essays.
 In addition, she works as a freelance editor, teacher and advisor.

 Exploring the idea of an acoustic gaze with a group of musicians who are blind.
 From interviews with these musicians, I selected a collection of sentences, that I gave back to them as material for a new song.